-What it is: Caused by the enterovirus and usually lasts less than a week.
+Caused by the enterovirus and usually lasts less than a week.
 If serious, infections in brain, lung or heart may occur.

 Dr Leong Hoe Nam, infectious disease specialist, offers tips on self-care.

 "Although ulcers in the mouth hurt, drinking adequate water remains essential.
 Taking sweetened ice drinks or popsicles can alleviate pain and aid in hydration.